What is an exercise electrocardiogram?

 What are the risks of an exercise electrocardiogram?

 Because of stress on the heart during the test, there is a small chance for:

 It may be uncomfortable when the sticky electrodes are taken off.
 If the electrode

-patches are left on too long they may cause tissue breakdown or skin irritation.
+patches are left on too long they may cause skin irritation.

 There may be other risks depending on your specific medical condition.
 Be sure to